e-shere/RPi/README.md

 ### wifi_scanner.py
 This simultaneously runs two processes:
 - TShark.
-Captures a list of the MAC addresses of pacets that it sniffs and records data in this order:
+Captures a list of the MAC addresses of packets that it sniffs and records data in this order:
   Time of capture, Source MAC address, Frequency on which it was captured, Relative signal strength
 - Channel hopping.
 Loops through channels 1-14 of the 2.4GHz frequency, needed so that TShark can capture all the devices around it not just the ones on a single channel.